Delaware Kestrel Partnership

-To date, the DKP has installed and monitors, through a combination of volunteers, interns, and partners with DE Fish and Wildlife, nearly 80 nest boxes across the state.
-This presence/absence monitoring will provide insight into preferred nest sites as well as the Kestrel’s demographics in Delaware.
-In cases where nest boxes are used by Kestrels, the DKP will band adults and fledglings using USGS aluminum leg bands in order to further research this small falcon’s migratory movements, nest site fidelity, local territories, as well as taking biometric data and feather samples to evaluate disease and parasite loads, exposure to harmful chemicals, and contribute DNA to the Genoscape Project.
+To date, the DKP has installed and monitors, through a combination of volunteers, interns, and partners with DE Fish and Wildlife, 80 nest boxes across the state.
+This monitoring will provide insight into preferred nest sites as well as the Kestrel’s demographics in Delaware.
+In cases where nest boxes are used by Kestrels, the DKP will band adults and fledglings using USGS aluminum leg bands to further research this small falcon’s migratory movements, nest site fidelity, local territories, as well as taking biometric data and feather samples to evaluate disease and parasite loads, exposure to harmful chemicals, and contribute DNA to the Genoscape Project.

 Nest Box Monitoring